tasmota/docs/Blinds-and-Shutters.md

  - D3: PWM1     = STP
  - D4: COUNTER1 = connected to D3/PWM1

 `shutteropenduration` must be same as `shuttercloseduration`.
 There is a soft start of 0.5sec.
-If you don't like the slow fine position at the end you can add `shuttermotordelay 0.25` to minimize this.
+After first Open/Close the operation is automatically fine tuned and the fine positioning at the end of the movement gets shorter.

+If you want to define a second or more shutters the definition must be similar to this one.
+ - D5: Relay3i  = EN
+ - D6: Relay4   = DIR
+ - D7: PWM2     = STP
+ - D8: COUNTER2 = connected to D7/PWM2

+ and `ShutterRelay2 3`.

+ Please be aware that you cannot move more than ONE shutter at the time.
+The used PWM frequency control is globally

 ## Calibration
 [Shutter calibration video tutorial](https://www.youtube.com/watch?v=Z-grrvnu2bU)